mazetoken/microfiweb/paperwallet/README.md

 This is a non-custodial client-side paper wallet.

-Microfi Free Flow is not Virtual Asset Service Provider.

 Download the source code from Github and run it locally.
+The paper wallet uses mainnet.js library by https://mainnet.cash devs

+Paper wallet derivation path is `m/44'/145'/0'/0/0`

-index.html SHA256: 7A63EF08A6CFB15A68C4A168EF151A7653E97623B627F1E34E0F123D782B133A
+index.html SHA256: B4100C97CC88F83A7DCC37E73E500FB7D692A29C49A0A142B4A30A00E32420D7